apache/servicecomb-kie/README.md

 - kv management: you can manage config item by key and label
 - kv revision mangement: you can mange all kv change history
 - kv change event: use long polling to watch kv changes, highly decreased network cost
-- polling detail tack: if any client poll config from server, the detail will be tracked
+- polling detail track: if any client poll config from server, the detail will be tracked
 ## Quick Start

 ### Run locally with Docker compose